This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Basically, you do everything like normal (weed it, apply transfer tape) but instead of peeling back the transfer tape all the way, just peel it off halfway.
 Lay down that half of the decal and smooth it, then start peeling the transfer tape back before smoothing out the other half of the design.
 I found this made SUCH a huge difference in how smooth and wrinkle free the designs went on.

 Alright… I’m going to leave it at that!
 Have you started labelling things for back to school?
 The Cricut makes it so easy!
 What about a knockout design like this… have you ever tried it?
-Have any tips I haven’t mentioned?
+Have any tips I haven’t mentioned in this Cricut Design Space Tutorial?
 Share them in the comments!

 Like what you see?